kristina-hager/spatialite-tools-docker/README.md

 - Invoke the container like this giving the docker read only access to those shapefiles:
 `docker run -v ~/Desktop/GIS_project/GIS_data/Single_Member_Council_Districts:/mnt:ro -i -t docker-spatialite /bin/bash`

 Once the container has started, here are some example commands.
-Please see [spatialite docs](https://www.gaia-gis.it/fossil/libspatialite/index) for more options and explanations:
+Please see [spatialite docs](https://www.gaia-gis.it/fossil/libspatialite/index) for more options and explanations.
+I found [this tutorial](http://www.gaia-gis.it/gaia-sins/spatialite-tutorial-2.3.1.html) and [this tutorial](http://www.gaia-gis.it/gaia-sins/spatialite-cookbook/html/start.html) helpful.

 - Start up spatialite and create a sqlite DB: